JJSSEE/my_portfolio/README.md

 ### Labels count
 * Given in binary numbers with a healthy status of zero (0) and a desease status of one (1).
+* Data size characterized by being small and not balanced.

 ![](https://github.com/JJSSEE/my_portfolio/blob/main/images/label_count.png)